-Yes, but not to the level of panic.
-Although the presence of termite swarms in and around homes may be frightening to homeowners, it is rare that the swarms actually originate from an infestation within the home.
+Yes, you should be concerned about termite swarms, but not to the level of panic.
+Although the presence of termite swarmers in and around homes may be frightening to homeowners, it is rare that the swarms actually originate from an infestation within the home.
 In the experience of Palmetto Exterminators, areas outside of the home are the source 98% of the time.
 In addition, swarmers have no biting or chewing mouthparts and they do not cause damage to the home.

 While this is positive news, homeowners who make these swarmer discoveries should contact a pest authority immediately to make certain that the source of the swarmers is not from the structure itself.
 Even if the source is external and the swarmers cannot cause any damage yet, these termites are trying to begin a new colony, which could eventually become a problem for structures nearby.

 What should I do if I have swarmers near my home?

 First, don’t panic.
 Termite swarming is a natural part of the termite life cycle and the alates do not cause any damage at this stage.
 Second, collect some of the swarmers in a container and give Palmetto Exterminators a call.
 We will then set up a time to inspect the insects you have found, as well as your property, to identify where the swarmers are coming from.
 In the meantime, turning off your exterior lights at night may help to cut down on the swarmer activity.

 Please note that we tend to be experiencing higher than usual call volume this time of year, but we will get to you as soon as possible!
 To set up a termite control inspection time or if you have any questions, contact Palmetto Exterminators directly.